 After a normal tournament start, FaZe Clan surprisingly lost two matches in Stage 1 of the CS2 StarLadder Budapest Major 2025.
-Things that make the situation worse for the team and for the fans include the opponents’ level and the general performance of FaZe players.
+Things that made the situation worse for the team and for the fans include the opponents’ level and the general performance of FaZe players.

 The first win was over Lynn Vision.
 Considering the team got eliminated in Round 3, it’s not an achievement for FaZe.